astrotime/timenomad_app/collections/_posts/2019-02-19-planetary-cycles-applying-separating-aspects-part-two.md

 | | Sextile | 60º | Waning | Applying | Separating
 | next New Moon | **Conjunction** | 0º | — | Waning & Applying | Waxing & Separating

-The illustration below shows a very simplified version of the planetary cycle.
+The illustration below shows a very **simplified version of the planetary cycle**.
 The cycle starts with the conjunction, waxes through several aspects to its culmination at opposition, followed by the waning period of same sequence of aspects (in reverse order) until the next conjunction.
 The illustration supposes the Sun – Pluto cycle that starts with the Sun being in the same position as Pluto (not illustrated but easy to figure out).
+The illustration doesn’t attempt to show all possible aspects — only two trines are shown, all other aspects can be presented the same way.

 ![Planetary cycle with applying, separating, waxing and waning aspects](/images/illustrations/aspect-waxing-waning-applying-separating-sun-pluto.png "Planetary cycle with applying, separating, waxing and waning aspects")